gmx-io/gmx-synthetics/README.md

 - It's technically possible for market value to become negative.
 In this case the GLV would be unusable until the market value becomes positive.

+- GM tokens could become illiquid due to high pnl factor or high reserved usd.
+Users can deposit illiquid GM tokens into GVL and withdraw liquidity from a different market, leaving the GLV with illiquid tokens.
+The glvMaxMarketTokenBalanceUsd and glvMaxMarketTokenBalanceAmount parameters should account for the riskiness of a market to avoid having too many GM tokens from a risky market.

 ## Other

 - Upon adding a Market with the MarketStoreUtils.set function, the Market is given a lookup where the Market address can be obtained with the Market salt.
 This lookup is not cleared upon market deletion.
 The same applies to GLV.